-When you look to another person for approval then you are not taking charge or responsibility for your own life and/or destiny.
-When you are over 18 but still look to someone else to give you self confidence, then this is a dangerous path to tread – for that same person could easily swipe away this confidence from right under your feet.
+When you look to another person for approval then you will be let down – for that same person could easily swipe away your confidence from right under your feet.
 You are also relying on someone else as a crutch and the minute they are out of your life, you fall down.
 This is why people end up in bad friendships or relationships; because they rely on this other person to give them their confidence.
 They have not built strength within themselves.

 Working with candidates and preparing them for interview, I have noticed that time and time again, the best performing candidates display self confidence that just blows you away.
 These are often not people with MBAs from Harvard or, rich backgrounds but they often have one thing in common; they have overcome failure, have survived, grown a tough skin and now believe it is their time for success.